maxpereira/seshat/README.md

     "actions": {
         "0": {
             "special": "puzzle",
+            "text": "Solve the puzzle.",
-            "text": "What goes up when the rain comes down? (all lowercase, one word)", "response": "What is the password?
-This should be a clever puzzle or riddle.", "meta": "umbrella",
+            "response": "What goes up when the rain comes down? (all lowercase, one word).", "meta": "umbrella",
             "warpSuccess": "3",
             "successMsg": "You got it.
 You pull out your umbrella and walk out into the rain.",